Legal

 Predicting Congressional action is always uncertain, but several factors suggest meaningful momentum:

-- Bipartisan support: Mesothelioma affects workers regardless of political party.
-Both Republican and Democratic constituencies include asbestos victims and occupational safety advocates.
+• Bipartisan support: Mesothelioma affects workers regardless of political party.
+Both Republican and Democratic constituencies include exposure victims and occupational safety advocates.

-- Legal precedent: The EPA's 2024 chrysotile ban provides proof that comprehensive asbestos restrictions are legally and scientifically defensible, reducing industry arguments about feasibility.
+• Legal precedent: The EPA's 2024 chrysotile ban provides proof that comprehensive restrictions on the mineral are legally and scientifically defensible [1], reducing industry arguments about feasibility.

 How Can Mesothelioma Victims Access Compensation Today?